Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 What is public is relatively clear.

 Boliden has publicly said the Finnish tax change materially raises Kevitsa costs and has put the extension decision beyond 2034 on hold.
+Finland has publicly published the new mineral-tax rates and the electricity-tax treatment for mining and concentration.
+Boliden’s public reserve/resource reports also show that the current reported reserve case remains within Stage 4.

 What is not public matters just as much.